VIGNESH-B-S/useless_project_temp/README.md

 ### Project Description
-Open-cv based software that tracks the amount of ink used while scribbling
+Open-cv based software that tracks the amount of ink used while scribbling and approximate length of scribble

 ### The Problem (that doesn't exist)
 How much ink do you waste while scribbling.